2018 Ruby Beach, Olympic Coast, WA

 As a kid I fell in love with film called ‘Powers of 10’- the 1977 version narrated by Philip Morrison.
 It definitely has had an impact on my life which explores our world from cosmic scales to micro scales.
 Now so does my photography.

 These composite images (more than 1000) were captured over a six hour period from a ranch in Uvalde, TX.
-The average number of meteors captured in the field of view per hour were about 15.
+The average number of meteors per hour were about 15.
 Many more were observed, but were too dim or outside the range of the lens field of view.

 Canon EOS 5D Mark IV